What will be the role of trading in your life?

 Alternatively, it can be becoming a professional trader, when trading and financial markets analysis become your basic activity.

 Identify your main goal.
 Define the sum you want to receive and the time you want to spend to reach the goal.
-Maybe you haven’t studied risk management and money management yet and you can’t determine correctly profit and risk potential that would be acceptable to you, but you’ll be able do it in the future using your current goal as a benchmark.
+Maybe you haven’t studied risk management and money management yet and you can’t determine correctly profit and risk potential that would be acceptable to you, but you’ll be able to do it in the future using your current goal as a benchmark.

 Trading is often associated with considerable stress, as well as the need to make informed decisions under increased emotional strain.
 Therefore, the better you know yourself, your personal strengths and weaknesses, the easier it’ll be for you to act according to the logic, not emotions.
-So, trading in the financial markets will be easier for you.
+So, trading will be easier for you.
 For that reason, you can often receive information that firemen, professional sportsmen, psychologists become good traders.
 People of these professions often face enormous stress in their lives.
-They have to make important decisions quickly or they understand the human behavior psychology better than anybody else, and are able to effectively control their emotions.
+They have to make important decisions quickly or they understand the human behavior psychology better than anybody else and are able to effectively control their emotions.

 To minimize the likelihood of making emotional decisions, write down your goal and strategy for achieving it.
 Think about why you start to explore trading and the role of trading in your life.

 Is this an additional source of income?
 Then, maybe, you should primarily focus on medium-term or long-term trading.
 Alternatively, is it professional trading?
 In this case, you can choose any option for trading in the market.